 With some of the highest property tax rates in the country, the majority of Alaska tax revenue comes from property taxes.
 In a recent year, of the $1.66 billion collected in Alaska taxes, $1.34 billion came from property taxes.
 Yet even with some high property tax rates, especially in more populated areas, there are some chunks of Alaska that aren’t subject to property tax at all, such as the cities of Delta Junction and Port Alexander.

 Do LLCs have to register with the Alaska Department Of Revenue?

 Not necessarily.
 However, signing up for Revenue Online can be of use in many instances, especially when you need to apply for a license or permit, or pay corresponding fees to the Alaska Department of Revenue.
 You can also file returns through Revenue Online—filing tax returns with the state is required even if you don’t have state taxes to pay.

 How can I submit the Alaska LLC Articles of Organization?

 You can file Alaska articles online or by mail. t Mailed filings must be sent to the following address:

 Juneau, AK 99811-0806

 How much does it cost to start an Alaska LLC?

 The filing fee for your Alaska LLC Articles of Organization is $250.
-Hire Northwest for a one-time fee of $475, including state filing fees, a year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Alaska LLC up and running.
-Or, pay just $48 out-the-door with our VIP monthly payment option.
+Hire Northwest for a one-time fee of $475, including the state filing fees, a full year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Alaska LLC up and running.
+Or, pay just $49 out-the-door with our VIP monthly payment option.